Medically reviewed on April 4, 2018

 - Heatstroke.
-This life-threatening condition occurs when your body temperature reaches 104 F (40 C) or higher.
-If not treated immediately, heatstroke can cause hallucinations, loss of consciousness, coma and even death.
+This life-threatening condition occurs when your body temperature reaches 103 F (39.5 C) or higher.
+Skin may be hot, red or dry.
+If not treated immediately, heatstroke can cause loss of consciousness.

 You're likely to start by seeing your family doctor or a general practitioner.
 You may then be referred to a doctor who specializes in skin disorders (dermatologist).